UBC-Thunderbots/PCB_MainBoard/README.md

 7. Click *Test* and pray.
 8. Celebrate!

 After your repository is connected, you can add or remove files like a regular Altium Project folder and then commit them from within Altium Designer by right-clicking on any project files in the **Projects** and hovering the mouse cursor over **Version Control**.
+When you have finsihed making your changes to your branch, submit a pull request to have it merged with Master.

 Reference page: https://forum.live.altium.com/#posts/235981/718003